avansingh085/avansingh085/README.md

 # Hi there, I'm Avan Singh 👋

-### Full-Stack Developer & High-Performance Engineer
+### Full-Stack Developer | ###Competitive Programmer

-I am a results-driven Full-Stack Developer (MERN) with a distinct background in high-performance Competitive Programming.
-I don't just build features; I **architect scalable, efficient, and high-performance web applications**.
+I am a Full-Stack Developer (MERN) who thrives on solving complex challenges.
+My background in competitive programming provides me with a strong foundation in Data Structures, Algorithms, and System Optimization, which I leverage to build efficient, scalable, and robust web applications.**.

 My passion lies in solving complex problems, and I apply a deep understanding of **Data Structures, Algorithms, and System Optimization** to translate complex requirements into clean, user-friendly, and impactful code.